xdrip-js/Logger/README.md

 tail -f /var/log/openaps/logger-loop.log
 ```

-Insert the new Dexcom g5 sensor.
+Insert the new Dexcom g5 or g6 sensor.
 Notify Logger of this insertion by using Nightscout Treatment CGM Sensor Insert

-Start the new Dexcom g5 sensor by using one of the two methods (Nightscout Treatment CGM Sensor Start) or (run ```g5-start``` from the command line)
+Start the new Dexcom g5 sensor by using one of the two methods (Nightscout Treatment CGM Sensor Start) or (run ```cgm-start``` from the command line)

+If starting a g6, specify the sensor serial code by putting the 4 digit code in the Nightscout Sensor Start Note or passing the the command line as follows: ```cgm-start -c 1234``` where 1234 is the sensor serial code.

 Within 15 minutes, the sensor state should show "Warmup" in Nightscout and in the Logger log.
 At this point, you have 2 options: